 Strings can then be declared like any other data type.
 To assign a string value to a string variable, delimit the literals by double quotes and assign them to the variable.
-The initial value can also be assigned through constructor initialization at the same time as the string is declared.
+The initial value can also be assigned through either direct or uniform initialization at the same time as the string is declared.

 '''

 string h = "Hello";

-string w (" World");
+string w ("Hi"); // direct initialization

+string u {"Hey"}; // uniform initialization

 '''